subvisual/subvisual.com/src/posts/2020-05-21-subvisual-live-talks-one-month-in/index.md

 ---
+highlight: false
-path: /subvisual-live-talks-one-month-in/
+path: subvisual-live-talks-one-month-in
 title: "Subvisual Live Talks: One Month In"
+categories:
+  - inside-subvisual
 author: fernando-mendes
 date: 2020-05-21
 intro: >
   About a month ago we began our Subvisual Live Talks.
-A new and simple
-  concept: streaming weekly conversations with interesting guests and friends.
+A new and simple concept: streaming weekly conversations with interesting guests and friends.
 We've been devoting some time to Elixir and now Ruby and we're very happy with how everything's going.
 However, we've also reached a point where we want to hear from you.
 ---

 About [a month ago][subvisual-live-talks-announcement] we began our Subvisual